Introduction to Automated Negotiation: Characteristics of Negotiation

-The need for the first three of these conditions should be obvious.
-The fourth assumption is essential, because if an agent does not have its own preferences, then it would not have any reason to participate in the negotiations.
-It could simply let all the other agents make the decision.
-Note however, that this does not mean their preferences need to be \textit{different}.
+Regarding the condition that all agents have their own preferences, we should note, however, that this does not mean their preferences need to be \textit{different}.
 For example, suppose two friends called Alice and Bob want to choose a movie to watch together.
 Even if they each want to see the same movie, they may still need to communicate this preference to one another in order to ensure that they are each \textit{aware} of this fact.
 For example, Alice could propose to Bob to see \textit{The Godfather}, and then Bob could accept that proposal.
 In other words, they still need a short negotiation, to establish their decision.
 The key point here, is that the two agents a priori do not know that their preferences are the same.

-Nevertheless, in the rest of this book we will almost always assume that there is some amount of conflict among the agents.
+Nevertheless, in the rest of this book we will almost always assume that there is some amount of conflict among the agents' preferences.
 After all, a scenario in which all agents exactly agree on their preferences is not a very interesting test case for scientific research.
-A commonly used example of a scenario in which two negotiators have conflicting interests, is the case of a buyer and a seller that are negotiating the price of a car.
+The scenario of the salesperson and the customer that are negotiating the price of a car is probably the most obvious example of a negotiation in which the two negotiators have conflicting interests.
 In this case the agents' preferences are diametrically opposed: the seller wants to sell the car for the highest possible price, while the buyer wants to buy it for the lowest possible price.
-Despite their conflicting interests, the two agents still aim to find a compromise that is acceptable to each of them individually and that they each prefer over the situation that the car is not sold at all.
+Despite their conflicting interests, the two agents still aim to find a compromise that is acceptable to each of them individually.

-The fifth assumption means that each agent has at least some partial freedom to do whatever it wants.
-If one of the agents does not have any such freedom at all, then it would mean that that agent would essentially be a slave to the others and it would not have any negotiation power.
-For example, a car seller cannot force the buyer to buy the car.
-The buyer has the autonomy to refuse any offer he or she doesn't like.
-Similarly, the buyer cannot force the seller to sell the car either.
-The seller too has the autonomy to reject any offer from the buyer.

-As a counter example, we can imagine a swarm of robots that are searching through the ruins of a collapsed building in order to find survivors.
-If these robots are fully controlled by a central computer, then there is no need for negotiation.
-The central computer simply dictates what all the robots should do.